Azure-Samples/graphrag-accelerator/backend/README.md

 # Web App
-This application is a FastAPI app that implements a REST API wrapper around the graphrag library.
+This directory contains the source code for a FastAPI application implements a REST API wrapper around the graphrag library.
+The app has been packaged up as a python package for a cleaner install/deployment experience.

 ## Package Layout
 The code has the following structure: